Accessible Color Contrast

 Manual Testing Methods

-1. Grayscale testing: Convert designs to grayscale to check contrast without color
+Grayscale testing involves converting your designs to grayscale to check contrast without relying on color differences.

-2. Squint test: Squinting to blur vision can simulate how people with low vision might perceive content
+The squint test means squinting to blur your vision, which can simulate how people with low vision might perceive your content.

-3. Color blindness simulators: Test how designs appear for different types of color vision deficiencies
+Color blindness simulators help you test how your designs appear for different types of color vision deficiencies.

 Common Contrast Issues and Solutions

-Problem: Links, buttons, and form controls that lack sufficient contrast with surroundings.
+The problem: Links, buttons, and form controls that lack sufficient contrast with their surroundings.

 Tools and Techniques for Designers